How will the new SR 520 improve transit operations?

 How will the Montlake Multimodal Center operate in the future?

 The Montlake Multimodal Center is a key regional transit destination with connections to the University of Washington, UW Medical Center, local and regional buses, regional bicycle and pedestrian trails and the University Link light rail station that will connect to Capitol Hill and downtown Seattle.

 We’ve worked closely with King County Metro, Sound Transit, the University of Washington and the Seattle Department of Transportation to prioritize safe, efficient connections for pedestrians and bicyclists to reach their destinations.

 Together, these agencies have designed a grade-separated overcrossing that will allow pedestrians and bicyclists to travel through the Montlake Multimodal Center without having to cross busy streets or wait at a crosswalk.top

 How will transit operations change on the Eastside?

 In 2014, transit riders will see improvements in the way their buses move on the Eastside.
 We are building several transit infrastructure improvements:

 - One continuous transit/HOV lane on SR 520 in each direction from Medina to Redmond, with transit/HOV lanes moved to the inside.

-Together, these transit and HOV improvements will decrease future travel times by up to 45 minutes, prioritize bus trips, minimize unsafe merges, and provide a reliable trip for transit riders on the Eastside.
+Together, these transit and HOV improvements will decrease future travel times, prioritize bus trips, minimize unsafe merges, and provide a reliable trip for transit riders on the Eastside.